-I often think about going to the Philippines on a vacation.
+No Tagalog on Duolingo?
+We have the perfect alternative for you to start learning the language today!
+I often think about going to the Philippines on vacation.
 And like any other person who loves to travel and learn about new cultures.
-I also like to know a word or two on the language of the people that are living in the country I am visiting.
+I also like to know a word or two about the language of the people that are living in the country I am visiting.

 I heard that language learning apps can help me with that.
-So, I did some research and find out that Duolingo is one of the most popular in that field and decided to try it and see for myself is it really good tool the language learning.
+So, I did some research and found out that Duolingo is one of the most popular in that field and decided to try it and see for myself if it is a really good tool the language learning.

 I think this is a fair question.
 I mean, there are many people who want to learn the basics of Tagalog before going on a vacation in the Philippines.
 So why does Duolingo not offer Tagalog as an option to learn for native English speakers?

-Maybe they think that the majority of Filipino people speak English at least at a conversational level so you don't need to learn Tagalog.
-However, this doesn't take anything away from the importance of learning Tagalog.
-For people who didn't grow up learning English, it's very possible that you won't be able to communicate with them in the slightest.
+Maybe they think that the majority of Filipino people speak English, at least at a conversational level, so you don’t need to learn Tagalog.
+However, this doesn’t take anything away from the importance of learning Tagalog.
+For people who didn’t grow up learning English, it’s possible that you won’t be able to communicate with them in the slightest.

-Modern Tagalog is based on the Latin alphabet so that couldn't be a reason why there is no Tagalog on Duolingo.
-This means that all you have to do is sound out the words as you read them as you would in English or any Romance languages.
+Modern Tagalog is based on the Latin alphabet, so that couldn’t be a reason why there is no Tagalog on Duolingo.
+This means that all you have to do is sound out the words as you read them as you would in English or any Romance language.

 I am glad you asked.
 There is one very obvious recommendation that can be made here, and that is the Ling Tagalog app.
 Ling uses native Tagalog speakers to help you learn Tagalog, just like it will sound in the country.